geetanshudev/geetanshudev/README.md

 - 👋 Hi, I’m @geetanshudev
 - 👀 I’m interested in coding , data structure and other computer science stuff.
-- 🌱 I’m currently learning programming language , architect
+- 🌱 I’m currently learning programming language , database management system and other topics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simple projects.
 - 📫 How to reach me ghosthuntetrspost4@gmail.com

 <!---